camptocamp/tilecloud-chain/README.rst

 - Obtain the hash of an empty tile
 - In future, measure tile generation speed
 - Calculate cost and generation time.
-- In future, manage the AWG hosts that generate tiles.
+- In future, manage the AWS hosts that generate tiles.
 - Delete empty tiles.

 Use it